Ultimate Japan

 • Kyoto - Fushimi Inari-Taisha

-• Kyoto - Japanese sweat making & Mocha tea experience
+• Kyoto - Japanese sweet making & Mocha tea experience

 • Kyoto - Nishiki Market walk with snack sampling